casumo-archive/js-compose/README.md

 **Initialisers** are responsible for creating the service from the base provided by Loaders, and the dependencies provided by Arg Resolvers.

 **Extra Handlers** add extra functionality by hooking into lifecycle hooks of the service provided by the container.
 They facilitate the use of aspect oriented programming patterns.

+### extension.loadModule(extensionApi)

+The first extension where `canLoadModule(extensionApi) === true` will be used as the Loader for the service.
+Returns a `Promise` of the module.

+### extension.resolveArg(argDefinition, extensionApi)

+The service definition can optionally include an `args` property as an array.
+Each item will be passed to the first extension where `canResolveArg(argDefinition) === true`.
+Returns a `Promise` for the resolved arg.

+### extension.beforeServiceInitialised(extraDefinition, extensionApi)

+The service definition can optionally include an `extras` property as an array.
+Each item will be passed to the first extension where `canHandleExtra(extraDefinition, extensionApi) === true` for all lifecycle hooks.

+The `beforeServiceInitialised` hook is called after loading the module and resolving args, but before initialising the service.
+It can optionally return a `Promise` if asynchronous work is necessary.

+### extension.initialise(instanceCreatedCallback, loadedModule, ...resolvedArgs)

+The first extension where `canInitialise(extensionApi) === true` will be used as the Initialiser for the service.
+Returns the complete service, as it will be returned from the container.

+The `instanceCreatedCallback` should be called with any instance created by this service.
+If the Initialiser returns a factory capable of creating multiple instances, this can be called multiple times.
+If the Initialiser is not responsible for creating new instances, this callback can be skipped.

+### extension.onServiceInstanceCreated(instance, extraDefinition, extensionApi)

+The service definition can optionally include an `extras` property as an array.
+Each item will be passed to the first extension where `canHandleExtra(extraDefinition, extensionApi) === true` for all lifecycle hooks.

+The `onServiceInstanceCreated` hook is called whenever an instance of a service is created.
+Any return value is ignored.
+It is useful for aspect-oriented programming patterns.

+### extension.onServiceInitialised(initialisedService, extraDefinition, extensionApi)

+The service definition can optionally include an `extras` property as an array.
+Each item will be passed to the first extension where `canHandleExtra(extraDefinition, extensionApi) === true` for all lifecycle hooks.

+The `onServiceInitialised` hook is called after the service is initialised.
+It is useful for extending services which don't create instances, or where asynchronous work is needed, as it can optionally return a `Promise`.

+### extension.onGetComplete(extraDefinition, extensionApi)

+The service definition can optionally include an `extras` property as an array.
+Each item will be passed to the first extension where `canHandleExtra(extraDefinition, extensionApi) === true` for all lifecycle hooks.

+The `onGetComplete` hook is called at the end of every call to `container.get()`, immediately before returning, even if the service already existed in the cache.
+Any return value is ignored.